cxzdsa2332/FunGraph/README.md

 **The example data and scripts only to demonstrate the general framework of FunGraph**

-Running example script took about **4 hours** on a Intel Core i7-10700 processor windows platform
+Running example dataset took about **4 hours** on a Intel Core i7-10700 processor windows platform

 # To use